confluentinc/ksql/docs-md/tutorials/etl.md

     EMIT CHANGES;
 ```

-Now we can enrich the orders with more customer information.
-This stream/table join creates a new stream that lifts the customer information into the order event:
+Now you can enrich the orders with more customer information.
+The following stream/table join creates a new stream that lifts the customer information into the order event:

 ```sql
 CREATE STREAM enriched_orders AS